|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

 |Driving license||EU/EEA nationals can use foreign driving license, but can also apply to exchange it for the Croatian driving license (although it is not obligatory).

-Other nationals can use their local (foreign) driving Croatia.
-Note that there is is a reciprocity provision.
+Other nationals can use their foreign driving licence in Croatia, if there is a reciprocity provision.

-Prior to the expiration of one year, foreign driver’s license should be replaced with a Croatian driver’s license.
+Prior to the expiration of one year, foreign driving license should be replaced with a Croatian driving license.

 |ARTICLE 15 OF THE OECD MODEL|

-A permanent establishment of a non-resident shall be the permanent place of business through which the non-resident carries out, entirely or in part, a business activity in the Republic of Croatia.
+A permanent establishment of a non-resident shall be the permanent place of business through which the non-resident carries out, entirely or in part, a business activity in Croatia.

-Representative acting on their behalf in relation to any activity:
+Representative acting on their behalf may also create a PE in relation to any activity where they:

 – have and usually use authority to conclude agreements on behalf of the foreign entrepreneur